The Basilica

 Read Baptiste Zapirain's report in the 'En 5 minutes' heritage section on the Basilica's Restoration Project (FR only).

 Having undertaken major restoration work since 2020, the Basilica has already spent over $10 million on this major project, and is counting on your generosity to help preserve one of Montreal's most emblematic monuments.
+The Notre-Dame Basilica of Montréal Foundation is currently in charge of this large-scale, multi-phase project, which is scheduled to be completed in at least fifteen years.

 Notre-Dame's neo-Gothic architecture and decor has undergone several phases and evolutions over the years.
 It was first decorated by James O'Donnell (1774-1830), then underwent an interior redecoration by Victor Bourgeau (1809-1888), which contrasted sharply with the church's sober exterior.